-To grow your business in a competitive market you need to be cost conscious, nimble and more importantly have the right system.
+To grow your business in a competitive market, you need to be cost conscious, agile and more importantly have the right system.
 Enterprise Resource Planning (ERP) software can significantly improve a company’s efficiency and productivity, and help it take growth to the next level.
 By integrating accounting and finance with sales, operations and other functions, any company can increase process efficiency and reduce workloads, errors, and costly mistakes.
-In fact, it can be one of the most transformative investments a company makes.
+It can be one of the most transformative investments a company makes.

 Not every Company has the same needs and issues, however, companies that would benefit often face similar problems and frustrations.

 Read on to discover the top five signs that your company is ready for ERP.

 Your company has grown, and you have tried to take advantage of software solutions to facilitate that growth, however, these systems require data downloads and data porting to other software to piece everything together when needed.
 Think about it.
 How do employees at your company record, track and process information?
 Accounting staff may use one system for receivables and payables, and sales use another to track sales activity and another to enter customer orders?
 Is the process of recording those orders and getting them fulfilled and invoiced a painful and time-consuming task?

 When front- and back-end systems run on different software, it can wreak havoc on the processes that are meant to ensure your company is running efficiently.
 Without accurate data from sales, inventory management may suffer.
 Not having the latest information from accounting can trigger a ripple effect on everything from marketing budgets to payroll.

 ERP software integrates these systems so that every business function sources the data from the same database.
 Simple accessibility without compromising security, helps staff and management make better decisions faster, reduces stress, and frees up their time to work on more high-value activities.